Eugene Prop Spinners

 Flying site gets furniture!

 The Prop Spinners enhanced the Eugene flying site on May 3, 2009, with the addition of a bench and picnic table.
-The bench eventually will carry an engraved plaque in memory of departed notable Prop Spinners, starting with the late Morrie Gilbert and Oba St. Clair.
+A plaque later was added to the bench honoring some departed Prop Spinners.
 The picnic table will be available on site as a work and lunch table.
 The work party to assemble the furniture included (from left) Floyd Carter, Gene Pape, Mike Denlis and John Thompson.
 A barbecue inaugurated the table!
 Carole Pape photo.

 Oregon Flying Fun No. 2 draws good crowd of fliers See article